tradecoder/cash-file/README.md

 ## Starting the project

 1. Initialize the app using expo `expo init cash-file`

+## Add Styles
+We will style our app with `native-base`.
+For documentation visit [NativeBase.io](https://nativebase.io/)
+1. Install native-base `npm install native-base --save`
+2. Install expo font `expo install expo-font`

+## Firebase configuration
-2. Add firebase `npm install firebase` or `yarn add firebase`
+1. Add firebase `npm install firebase` or `yarn add firebase`
-3. Create a `src` folder in the root directory
+2. Create a `src` folder in the root directory
-4. Create a `firebase` folder inside the `src` folder
+3. Create a `firebase` folder inside the `src` folder
-5. Create a `config.js` file in the `firebase` folder
+4. Create a `config.js` file in the `firebase` folder
-6. Add the following codes to the `config.js` file
+5. Add the following codes to the `config.js` file

 ```javascript
 import * as firebase from 'firebase';